 - Additional coverage you may need

-Homeowners insurance policies can cover your property against the following 16 named perils (although not all policies will cover all of these):
+Homeowners insurance policies cover your home and personal property against perils — events, like fires, that can cause damage or loss.
+A standard home insurance policy typically covers the following 16 named perils (although not all policies will cover all of these):

 Named perils vs. open perils

-- Named perils: Named perils coverage only reimburses you for damage or losses from perils specifically listed in your insurance policy.
-Any event not meeting the defined criteria is not covered.
+- Named peril policy: Named peril coverage only reimburses you for damage or losses from perils specifically listed in your insurance policy.
+Any event not listed won’t be covered.

-- Open perils: Open perils coverage reimburses you for damage or losses on all events except those specifically excluded from your policy.
+- Open perils policy: Open perils coverage reimburses you for damage or losses from all events except those specifically excluded from your policy.
 Insurance brokers sometimes refer to this type of coverage as “all risks” coverage.